SpiceSharp/SpiceSharp/README.md

 ```

 ## SpiceSharp.Parser
-An additional project has been published on NuGet that facilitates parsing netlists.
-It uses the original Spice syntax, but also contains an expression parser.
+An additional project has been published on NuGet that facilitates parsing Spice netlists.
+Parsing netlists is done using the `NetlistReader` class.
 For example:

 ```C#
 string netlist = string.Join(Environment.NewLine,